hojae-io/Drone-Control-Algorithms-for-Unmanned-Delivery-System/README.md

 > Move the drone to several waypoints and finish at the stationary target

 ### mission_GPS_vision.py
-> Move the drone to several waypoints and Come back to the moving target with GPS-based and Vision-based Control
+> Move the drone to several waypoints and come back to the moving target with GPS-based and Vision-based Control